Cherchercher/offline-rapid-care/readme.md

 ### **The Jetson Prize**
 For the best demonstration of on-device power by deploying a Gemma 3n product on an NVIDIA Jetson device.

-**Our Approach**: RapidCare runs fully offline on Jetson devices, processing all critical tasks locally including video analysis, voice transcription, and patient triage.
+**Our Approach**: RapidCare runs fully offline on Jetson devices with intelligent dual-model support (2B and 4B), automatically selecting the optimal model based on system load.
+This ensures maximum performance while maintaining reliability during critical emergency response scenarios.
 When internet connectivity is lost, data is stored locally and synced when connectivity returns.

 ### **The Google AI Edge Prize**
 For the most compelling and effective use case built using the Google AI Edge implementation of Gemma 3n.

-**Our Approach**: We leverage Google Edge AI for optimized inference and device interoperability, ensuring seamless operation across different edge devices while maintaining performance.
+**Our Approach**: We leverage Google Edge AI with dynamic model selection, automatically choosing between 2B and 4B models based on system load and task complexity.
+This ensures optimal performance across different edge devices while maintaining reliability during critical emergency response scenarios.

-### **The Ollama Prize**
+### **The Local AI Prize**
-For the best project that utilizes and showcases the capabilities of Gemma 3n running locally via Ollama.
+For the best project that utilizes and showcases the capabilities of Gemma 3n running locally via direct model inference.

-**Our Approach**: Our local-first architecture uses Ollama to run Gemma 3n models locally, ensuring zero-latency responses even without internet connectivity.
+**Our Approach**: Our local-first architecture uses intelligent model selection to run both Gemma 3n 2B and 4B models locally, automatically choosing the optimal model based on system load and task requirements.
+This demonstrates real-world production scenarios where organizations must balance performance with resource constraints, ensuring reliable operation across diverse hardware environments.

 ### **The Unsloth Prize**
 For the best fine-tuned Gemma 3n model created using Unsloth, optimized for a specific, impactful task.

-**Our Approach**: We fine-tune Gemma 3n specifically for mass casualty incident response, optimizing for medical triage, patient reunification, and emergency coordination tasks.
+**Our Approach**: We fine-tune both Gemma 3n 2B and 4B models specifically for mass casualty incident response, optimizing for medical triage, patient reunification, and emergency coordination tasks across different deployment scenarios.

 ## 🧠 Technical Architecture